Skip to content

 Christmas Markets

 If you’re feeling a little chilly, grab a warm mug of Glühwein and catch up with friends.
-Not only are the markets a great place to socialize, but you can also pick up unique gifts, mouth-watering Christmas cookies, and Stollen.
+Not only are the markets a great place to socialise, but you can also pick up unique gifts, mouth-watering Christmas cookies, and Stollen.
 Not to mention, you’ll be able to kit yourself out for the winter with cosy woollen gloves and beanie hats.

 contact us if you want to add to the list